 Why would you want a ristretto instead of a normale?
 Why do people choose ristretto over a normal espresso?
 Ristretto is typically less acidic and has a sweeter flavor than a normal espresso.
 Some people like this sweetness and the more concentrated flavor.

 A ristretto can also be used in any espresso-based drinks such as latte, cappuccino, or flat white.
 The extra sweetness and concentration will make the milky drinks stand out a little more.
 This difference is not very obvious in a latte, which is a long beverage.
-However a flat white, or a are going to be more flavorful if prepared with the same amount of ristretto.
+However a flat white, or a cappuccino are going to be more flavorful if prepared with the same amount of ristretto.

 Ristretto vs Normale vs Lungo